 As much as your dog might seem to enjoy sleeping in your bed, having a bed of his own is generally considered a good idea.

-From my own experience I highly recommend you get a orthopedic dog bed.
+From my own experience, I highly recommend you get an orthopedic dog bed.

 They come in all shapes and sizes from small to extra-large and they’re very well designed to provide your dog with full body support.

 Although finding the best orthopedic memory foam bed to buy for your dog may seem like an easy task, it’s actually somewhat complicated.

 There are a lot of dog beds that are marketed as “orthopedic” but they’re very poorly made.